SaumickPradhan/Multi-Threaded-Web-Server/README.md

 # Multi-Threaded-Web-Server
-A Multi Threaded Web Server with a FTP Client
+A Multi Threaded Web Server using Socket Programming in Java and establish a connection with FTP client.